mnot/I-D/http-encryption-encoding/draft.md

 The additional data passed to the AEAD algorithm is a zero-length octet sequence.

+A sequence of full-sized records can be truncated to produce a shorter sequence of records with valid authentication tags.
+To prevent an attacker from truncating a stream, an endoder MUST append a record that contains only padding if the final record is not shorter than the record size.
+A receiver MUST treat the stream as failed due to truncation if the final record is not less than the full record size.

 Issue:
-: Double check that having no AAD is safe.
+: Double check that this construction (with no AAD) is safe.

 # The "Encryption" HTTP header field  {#encryption}